Bobcatou/broken-link-checker/readme.txt

 == Upgrade Notice ==

+= 1.9.2 =
+Fixes UI issues related to the new WP 3.8 admin style and a few security vulnerabilities.

 = 1.6.2 =
 Attempts to fix the "database not up to date" bug that some users are still experiencing with 1.6.1.
 If you have not encountered this bug, you can skip this update.